-266 Wherefore remember, that ye being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
+Lincircumcision by that which is called the Circumcision in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us; Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace; And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: And came and preached peace to you which were afar off, and to them that were nigh.
 For through him we both have access by one Spirit unto the Father.
-Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit. - Ephesians 2:11-22 goes).
-Besides, our citizenship is in the heavens, not down here on earth where Israel is located, as we've already established, and I don't see the term "spiritual Israel" anywhere in the chapter (or in the Bible, for that matter), so anyone who tries to claim we're "spiritual Israelites" is just reading their assumptions into the chapter.
-Instead, we've become "fellowcitizens" of the kingdom of God, and of the household of God (which members of the Israel of God are certainly also members of), and not of the nation of Israel itself, although the nation of Israel will become a part of the kingdom of God after Jesus returns, at which point the land will be known as the kingdom of heaven, but it certainly isn't a part of the kingdom yet, which means that we Gentiles can't be said to become citizens of the nation of Israel, or really even a part of Israel in any way, when we believe Paul's Gospel, but simply become citizens of the kingdom of God.
+Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit. - Ephesians 2:11-22

+Israel in any way, when we believe Paul's Gospel, but simply become citizens of the kingdom of God.

-As for those who might be wondering why I make a distinction between "the kingdom of God" and "the kingdom of heaven," yes, I'm well aware of the fact that the term "the kingdom of heaven" seems, at least at first glance, to be used simply as a synonym for "the kingdom of God" at times in the book of Matthew (which is the only book in the Bible to use the phrase "the kingdom of heaven"), and also that the word "heaven" was a common metonym for "God" in general back then as well.
-However, since we now know that the book of Matthew was basically only talking about the part of the kingdom of God which will exist in Israel in the future, the fact that Paul also used the term "the kingdom of God" tells us that the kingdom as a whole is much larger than just Israel, and that it must encompass the parts of the universe that aren't just here
+As for those who might be wondering why I make a distinction between "the kingdom of God" and "the kingdom of heaven," yes, I'm well aware of the fact that the term "the kingdom of heaven" 269 seems, at least at first glance, to be used simply as a synonym for "the kingdom of God" 270 at times in the book of Matthew (which is the only book in the Bible to use the phrase "the kingdom of heaven"), and also that the word "heaven" was a common metonym for "God" in general back then as well.
+However, since we now know that the book of Matthew was basically only talking about the part of the kingdom of God which will exist in Israel in the future, the fact that Paul also used the term "the kingdom of God"271 tells us that the kingdom as a whole is much larger than just Israel, and that it must encompass the parts of the universe that aren't just here on earth.
+And since Jesus almost certainly wasn't actually saying the words "the kingdom of heaven" when He spoke the words recorded in the book of Matthew (based on the fact that the books of Mark272 and Luke273 both used the phrase "the kingdom of God" in the parallel passages to the ones where Matthew recorded Jesus' statements with "the kingdom of heaven" instead274), it seems